Six Tribes in Southwest Alaska Win Legal Challenge Against the Donlin Gold Mine

 Donlin Gold LLC, owned by the mining giants NovaGold and Barrick Gold Corporation, plans to build the massive open pit mine 10 miles north of the Kuskokwim River and the village of Crooked Creek next to a salmon spawning stream that flows into the Kuskokwim River.
 If built, Donlin will be the largest pure gold mine in the world in a critical watershed that Alaska Native people in the region have depended on for thousands of years.

-Following are statements from some of the Tribes participating in the lawsuit and from Earthjustice, who represents the Tribes.
-Additional statements will be available later.
-The six tribes, represented by Earthjustice, are Orutsararmiut Native Council, Tuluksak Native Community, the Organized Village of Kwethluk, the Native Village of Eek, Chevak Traditional Council, and the Native Village of Kwigillingok.
+The six tribes participating in the lawsuit are Orutsararmiut Native Council, Tuluksak Native Community, the Organized Village of Kwethluk, the Native Village of Eek, Chevak Traditional Council, and the Native Village of Kwigillingok.
+Following are statements from the Tribes and from Earthjustice, who represents the Tribes.

 Walter Jim, Orutsararmiut Native Council Chairman: “This victory is incredibly important to our Tribal members who have been on this land for almost 10,000 years.
 The threat of the Donlin Gold Mine has loomed for many years now, posing unacceptable risks to the health of our lands, waters, fish, wildlife, and our people.
 We are relieved and happy that the judge is requiring a harder look at the mine’s impacts, and the risk of a tailings failure.”